Infinity Watch: Adam Warlock's second version

-To prevent the Infinity Stones from being stolen, Adam Warlock gave them a free will so they can choose their own Infinity Watch.
-The Soul Stone created the Mergiverse, a pocket multiverse that is home of the Secret Warps; the Time Stone chose Hector Bautista / Overtime, a Texan inmate convicted for a murder that he didn't commit; the Reality Stone chose Ripley Ryan / Star, a former journalist turned supervillainess; the Space Stone chose Quantum, a human test subject used by his boss Assessor; the Power Stone chose Apex/Prince of Power, a Musculan from the planet Muscula; the Soul Stone chose a robot named Ward who became Multitude; the Mind Stone chose a human named Worldmind before he was killed by Thanos and came into the possession of Colleen Wing; and the newly-created Death Stone revived Phil Coulson and chose him as its wielder.
+To prevent the Infinity Stones from being stolen, Adam Warlock gave them sentience so they can choose their own wielders.
+The Soul Stone created the Mergiverse, a pocket multiverse that preserves the merged reality created by Gamora.
+The Time Stone chose Hector Bautista / Overtime, the Reality Stone chose Ripley Ryan / Star, the Space Stone chose Quantum, the Power Stone chose Apex, the Soul Stone chose Multitude, the Mind Stone chose a human named Worldmind before he was killed by Thanos and came into the possession of Colleen Wing; and the Death Stone chose Phil Coulson.